You need to categorize the noun as count or noncount to choose the correct article.

 - a grain of rice (NOT 1 rice)

-3. You use an uncountable noun with no article if you mean that thing in general.
+3. An uncountable noun is used with no article if we mean that thing in general.

-4. You use the with an uncountable noun when you are talking about a particular example of that thing.
+4. The is used with an uncountable noun when we are talking about a particular thing.

 - Did you like the music they played at the dance?